-The fair value of contract for difference is based on quoted market price for the underlying investment adjusted for the notional price at which the contract for difference was entered into.
+In the previous financial year, the fair value of contract for difference was based on quoted market price for the underlying investment adjusted for the notional price at which the contract for difference was entered into.
 Hence contract for difference are classified under Level 2 of the fair value hierarchy.